 Certain medications, such as corticosteroids or corticotropin, may also increase risk of sodium and fluid retention, see PRECAUTIONS.

-Avoid PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) in patients with, or at risk for, hypernatremia.
+Avoid PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) in patients with, or at risk for, hypernatremia.
 If use cannot be avoided, monitor serum sodium concentrations.

 Hypermagnesemia